Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Direct printing from Matlab/GNU Octave without using the Arduino IDE !**

-You can run "Read_directly_from_Arduino_Matlab.m" or "Read_directly_from_Arduino_Octave.m" directly to acquire data and decode them in the same run.
+You can run [Read_directly_from_Arduino_Matlab.m](GameBoyPrinterDecoderMatlab/Read_directly_from_Arduino_Matlab.m) or [Read_directly_from_Arduino_Octave.m](GameBoyPrinterDecoderMatlab/Read_directly_from_Arduino_Octave.m) directly to acquire data and decode them in the same run.
 It behaves like the Arduino Serial output from the IDE but without the need to copy-paste text output: the decoder is ran automatically as soon as you reboot the Arduino after a printing session.
 How to use it :

 - Install the last [Arduino IDE](https://www.arduino.cc/en/software) and compile/load the .ino file with the TimeOut parameter you need.
 Note the USB port number, close the IDE, you won't need it.
 - Use your pricey Matlab license or the free GNU Octave alternative and modify the script with the correct port number and run it.